The Re-use of Public Sector Information Regulations 2015 applies to all documents held by public sector bodies unless stated as specifically excluded:

 Southampton City Council will endeavour to make information contained in the Publication Scheme available for re-use, where possible.
 However, decisions relating to reuse will be made on a case by-case basis.

-If you wish to reuse the information and you are not sure if it is available for re-use then please complete a Public Sector information request form
+If you wish to reuse the information and you are not sure if it is available for re-use then please complete our Public Sector information request form:

 Please note, information will generally be released under an Open Government Licence, or a Non-Commercial Government Licence where appropriate.